Or click here to download a PDF of the application –> Reel Voices 2014 Application

-Applications to Reel Voices 2014 will be available in mid-March 2014.
-For more information, please email the program coordinator, Jini Shim: jini [at] pac-arts.org
+Applications to Reel Voices 2014 are now open and available at the link above.
+For more information, or should you encounter any difficulties with the online form, please email the program coordinator, Jini Shim: jini [at] pac-arts.org

 Reel Voices summer 2014 classes: 10am-1pm Mondays & Wednesdays, June 23 – August 13 at the Pacific Arts Movement office (2508 Historic Decatur Rd.
 Suite 140, San Diego, 92106)

 Reel Voices is open to current high school students only.

 (Pictured above: Team Reel Voices @ Monarch!
 From left: Manuel Sanchez, RV assistant instructor; Pat Clark, RV lead instructor; Phil Lorenzo, Pac-Arts Managing Director; Jini Shim, RV coordinator; Frank Luna, RV Monarch lead instructor)

 Pacific Arts Movement is honored to partner with Monarch School in Barrio Logan to launch a new media arts class for high school students interested in film production and digital storytelling.
 The elective course begins in April 2014 and is based on our successful Reel Voices program.
 Students will participate in film viewing, critical analysis, story development techniques, and exercises that encourage discovery and self-expression.
 With a hands-on approach, students will create their own digital short stories by the end of the semester.
 Visit Monarch RV Page